 Not sure about visas yet?
 Click here for all you need to know about Kazakh visas.

-Be aware that you may be fined, asked for a bribe or go to jail at any time during your stay in Kazakhstan for not registering properly, or even if you have registered properly.
-After being accused of not providing the correct information here, we would like to re-iterate: we are not responsible for any trouble you may get into with the Kazakh police.
+Be aware that you may be fined, asked for a bribe or go to jail at any time during your stay in Kazakhstan for not registering properly, even if you don’t have to register at all or have registered properly in the first place.
+We would like to re-iterate: we are not responsible for any trouble you may get into with the Kazakh police.

 In 2017, there has been an increase in bribes solicited from tourists by police officers.
 This may well have to do with the general increase in foreign tourists in Kazakhstan rather than anything else, though.